 Let pie crust defrost for about 15 minutes.
 Prick bottom of crust with a fork.
 Bake in oven for 10 minutes at 400 degrees.

-Remove from oven.
-Place one layer of tomatoes on bottom of crust.
+Remove from oven and let it cool.
+Place one layer of basil on bottom of crust so the juice doesn’t soak through.
+Add one layer of tomatoes.
 Sprinkle with onion powder, oregano, and salt and pepper.
 Cover with a layer of fresh basil.

 Repeat until you’ve used all the tomatoes, and make sure tomatoes (not basil) are on the top.
 I usually end up with 3 layers in a deep-dish pie crust, or 2 to 3 layers in a regular crust.